garychou/postindustrial/docs/teach-the-1k/workshop/README.md

 # Teach the 1K Workshop

-**February 2019**\
-Orbital\
-New York City

-Before we get into the workshop, we should set a few expectations:
+Before we get into the workshop itself, we should set a few expectations:

 ### What this is and isn't about